-On a consolidated basis, cash provided by operating activities decreased by approximately \$1.2 million for the first three months of 2014 as compared to first three months of 2013 due to the decrease in income from continuing operations and changes in working capital components.
-Cash used for investing activities increased approximately \$18.9 million for first three months of 2014 as compared to first three months of 2013.
+On a consolidated basis, cash provided by operating activities decreased by approximately \$1.2 million for the firstthree months of 2014 as compared to first three months of 2013.
 In the first three months of 2014, approximately \$41.5 million of cash was used for mortgage revenue bond acquisitions, capital improvements, and interest rate derivatives.
-Offsetting this usage was an approximate \$2.0 million received from the release of restricted cash in connection with the TOBS financing facilities and approximately \$18.7 million received from the Lost Creek bond redemption.
-In the first three months of 2013 the Company used approximately \$45.4 million for the purchase of the mortgage revenue bonds and related taxable bonds, MBS, and renovations on the Maples on 97th.
-Offsetting the use of cash, the Company received approximately \$2.7 million from the release of construction restricted cash in connection with Maples on 97th and the TEBS financing facility.
-In addition, the Company realized approximately \$4.2 million in net cash related to the realization of the Ohio Properties sale.
-The Company also received approximately \$500,000 from principal repayments related to investments.
-The Company had approximately \$34.6 million additional cash available from financing activities for the first three months of 2014 as compared to the first three months of 2013.
-Financing cash flows in the first three months of 2014 included approximately \$51.4 million from the sale of beneficial unit certificates, approximately \$17.3 million from a TOB financing, and approximately \$8.0 million construction loan borrowing.
-Financing cash flows in the first three months of 2013 included approximately \$16.7 million of cash from the TOB Trust and Line of Credit borrowings and \$7.5 million of cash from borrowing on Maples on 97th, offset by the use of cash to pay distributions and principal payments on debt.
+Offsetting this usage was an approximatel \$2.0 million received from the release of restricted cash in connection with the TOBS financing facilities and approximately \$18.7 million received from the Lost Creek bond redemption.
+In the first three months of 2013 the Company used approximately \$4.4 million for the purchase of the mortgage revenue bonds and related taxable bonds, MBS, and renovations on the Maples on 97th.
+Offsetting the use of cash, the Company received approximately \$4.2 million in net cash release of construction restricted cash in connection with Maples on 97th and the TEBS financing facility.
+In addition, the Company received approximately \$4.2 million in net cash related to the realization of the Ohio Properties sale.
+The Company alor eceived approximately \$50,000 from principal repayments related to investments.
+The Company had approximately \$34.6 million additional cash available from financing activities for the first three months of 2013.
+Financing cash flows in the first three months of 2014 included approximately \$51.4 million from the sale of beneficial unit certificates, approximately \$17.3 million of cash from the TOB financing, and approximately \$8.0 million construction loan borrowing.
+Financing cash flows in the first three months of 2013 included approximately \$1.7 million of cash from the TOB financing, and approximately \$8.0 million construction loan borrowing.
+Financing cash flows in the first three months of 2013 included approximately \$1.7 million of cash from the TOB financing, and approximately \$8.0 million construction loan borrowing.
+Financing cash flows in the first three months of 2013 included approximately \$1.7 million o